-You can also use this meeting to look for opportunities to pull deals forward to meet the current quarter commitments and always hold reps accountable for their commitments to the team goal.
-Assure your reps are constantly prioritizing new business development alongside closing out existing deals.
+You can also use this meeting to look for opportunities to pull deals forward to meet the current quarter commitments, if your numbers are looking low.
+And always hold reps accountable for their commitments to the team goal.
+Assure your reps are constantly prioritizing new business development alongside closing out existing deals (or deals that have slipped from the previous quarter).
 This practice should be a part of everyday good sales hygiene.

 How Will We Win?

-You and your sales leadership team must be able to validate true activity against an opportunity and not what a rep is “telling” you is happening.
-Work in partnership with your reps on developing strategies that not only guide commits to close as forecasted but increase the likelihood of pulling deals forward.
+You and your sales leadership team must be able to validate activity on an opportunity and not simply rely on what a rep is telling you is happening.
+Work in partnership with your reps to develop strategies that not only guide commits to close as forecasted, but also increase the likelihood of pulling deals forward.

 Each quarter, take the time to regroup with your team to ensure they are treating their book of business like their own business.
 How are they leveraging company resources — such as marketing, product and sales development reps and executives — to manage their business plan to success?
 Approach the QBR as a valuable opportunity to develop and reinforce methodology and process rigor, spur best-practice sharing and optimize team performance to set up winning future quarters.